TheRealVivi/HippitysHop/readme.txt

 CS583 Spring 2020 3D game

+NOTE: OPTIMIZED FOR WINDOWS AND LINUX: DUE TO GAME HAVING 16:9 ASPECT RATIO, MAC USERS MAY ENCOUNTER ASPECT RATIO ISSUES.

 User can access how to play from the settings of the game.

 How to play: